Rihan-Fei/Canny-with-3-thresholds-V.S.-HED/README.md

 - Mean Recall, Median Recall
 - Mean F1 Score, Median F1 Score

+## Layers Check
+We check how many layers in HED，and same as RELU fuction to see how the algorithm works.
+It contains 19 convolutional Layers, 13 RELU layers.
+Which use Vgg16 as backbones without pooling layer, and use 5 convolution layers without RELU，use skip connection convolution instead.

 ## References
 Xie, Saining and Tu, Zhuowen.
 "Holistically-Nested Edge Detection."
 Proceedings of the IEEE International Conference on Computer Vision, 2015.